 What was never meant to be much more than a few families helping those in need in their community has organically grown into an event that allows the students in our schools to learn what real service looks and sounds like.
-We want to give our children the opportunities to learn that there are so many ways they can give of themselves aside from financial resources.
-They each have time and unique talents that when harnessed can bring about impactful change in Anderson Township and the Village of Newtown.
-We want to give our children a chance to give back to a community that is so generous in their support of our schools before it is something they are required to do for school or church organizations.
-We want to implant a desire to be of service to others while they are young so that, as they grow, they will look each day for ways, big or small, that they can serve others.
-It has never taken more than a small group of committed citizens to bring about change; 9United is committed to providing those in our community with opportunities both to serve and to be served should they find themselves in needing a hand up.
-As a united community we know that we have the ability to impact many lives through opportunities to give and receive.
+We want to give our children the opportunities to learn that there are so many ways they can give of themselves aside from financial resources that can be a part of impactful change in Anderson Township and the Village of Newtown.
+With a hope to allow our children a chance to give back to a community that is so generous in their support of our schools before it is something they are required to do for school or church organizations, we also want to provide projects that have no barrier to entry: no 9United project limits participation based on social, economic, or academic limitations.

 Jen Schlosser began serving the Forest Hills School District as a 5th grade teacher at Summit Elementary in 1994 where she taught until her daughter was born.
 At that time she made a career shift and began to work from home, as a mom, as well as an educational consultant for North East Foundation for Children – teaching both the Forest Hills School teachers and others across the country, the power and process of Responsive Classroom - a school-wide initiative that teaches children social skills through the academics.
-Her passion for this school district only grew as her children became school aged.
-When they began attending Wilson Elementary, Jen immediately became involved in all aspects of their “school life” and the Forest Hills community as a whole.
-Working in the buildings as a volunteer in a variety of roles, as well as sitting on numerous district-wide committees.
+She has served in a variety of roles within the district and has a heart for service and specifically in showing children that authentic service leadership is about more than only one’s ability to give financially.
+She loves to help students and families realize that they can be a part of meaningful change when working as a combined group with a common goal.